MikaSoftware/mikapost-go/README.md

 Current features include:

-* Organize multiple “Things” under a “Box”
+* Organize multiple things under a box.
-* Grant read or read/write access to other users for a “Box” / “Thing”
+* Grant read or read/write access to other users for a box / thing.
-* Make a “Box”or “Thing" public to be used by the public
+* Set a box or thing to be public to be used by the public or set them to be private to restrict access.
+* Keep boxes and things private but share them with users who don't have an account through "private URLs".
 * CRUD operations on time-series data
+* User registration / Login

 This repository is the go implementation of the web-service backend which is interacted with a JS single page app.